dgryski/gttp/README.md

 gttp: http for gophers
 ----------------------

-This program is a minimal clone of https://github.com/jkbr/httpie, "A cURL-like tool for humans."
+This program is a minimal clone of https://github.com/httpie/httpie, "A modern, user-friendly command-line HTTP client for the API era."

 The reason for writing my own is that python's 100ms+ startup time was really starting to bug me.